Otolaryngology or ENT (ear, nose, and throat) specializes in the diagnosis and treatment of disorders of the head and neck.

 For suitable individuals with a passion and talent for administrative duties, they can possibly be groomed to assume Headship of the Department or other Hospital level/Cluster level leadership roles

-Dr Constance Teo, Consultant, Dept of Otolaryngology, SGH
+Dr Neville Teo, Consultant, Dept of Otolaryngology, SGH